-Penitente Canyon, is a remote area of the Colorado wilderness with an international appeal.
-It’s located just north of Del Norte in the western San Luis Valley.
+At the edge of the sublime Rio Grande National Forest in southern Colorado sits a grouping of steep rock walls that thousands of expert climbers travel far and wide to challenge every year.
+Penitente Canyon is a remote area of the Colorado wilderness with an international appeal, found north of Del Norte in the western San Luis Valley.

 The 300 rock climbing routes make the area a destination for climbers from around the world.
-Penitente Canyon is located near the boundaries of the Rio Grande National Forest.
+Penitente Canyon is located near the boundaries of the Rio Grande NF.
 It is monitored and maintained by the Bureau of Land Management, a federal agency, as a Special Recreation Management Area.

 Camping – The Penitente Canyon Campground offers nine walk-in tent sites, four drive-in sites for campers, a pair of group sites and five toilets.
 Fees are $11 per night with a limit of two vehicles, one trailer and no more than six people in two tents.
 Group sites are $20 per night with a maximum of four vehicles, one trailer and 15 people in five tents.